-- 36. Providers will be given, in advance of the start of the Grant Agreement and/or Contract for Services, an agreed Financial Forecast and Payment Plan based on the Providers' agreed Delivery Plan.
-Providers will be advised in writing in advance of any necessary in year changes. - 37.
-We will pay Providers operating under a Contract for Services based on actual delivery per month in arrears. - 38.
-We will pay Providers operating under a Grant Agreement for ASF on a standard profile shown below and agreed as part of your Financial Forecast and Payment Plan.
+- 36. Providers will be given, in advance of the start of the Grant Agreement and/or Contract for Services, an agreed Financial Forecast and Payment Plan based on the Providers' agreed Delivery Plan. - 37.
+We will pay Providers operating under a Contract for Services based on actual delivery per month in arrears.

+38. We will pay Providers operating under a Grant Agreement for ASF on a standard profile shown below and agreed as part of your Financial Forecast and Payment Plan.

-August September October November December January February March April Мау June July 8.33% 8.33% 8.33% 8.33% 8.33% 8.33% 8.33% 8.33% 8.33% 8.33% 8.33% 8.37%
+August September October November December January February March April May June ylul 8.33 8.33 8.33 8.33 8.33 8.33 8.33 8.33 8.33 8.33 8.33 8.37 % % % % % % % % % % % %

 - 39. We will pay Providers operating under a Grant Agreement for FCFJ based on actual delivery per month in arrears. - 40.
 Performance against the KPIs detailed in your Delivery Plan will be reviewed at Performance Management Meetings.
 Where there is underperformance, the Combined Authority reserve the right to vary your Financial Forecast and Payment Plan and/or the Delivery Plan and seek to recover any overpayment in accordance with the terms and conditions of your Grant Agreement and/or Contract for Services. - 41.
 If you choose to deliver provisions which exceed the value of your Grant Agreement and/or Contract for Services, we are not required to fund any over delivery. - 42.
-You have the flexibility to use your tailored learning funding in line with the ASF formula funded methodology (funding model 38), to meet local demand.
-This flexibility works one way, you cannot use your ASF formula funded allocation to fund additional tailored learning.

-43. The Combined Authority Grant Agreement and Contract for Services remain separate with different payment arrangements.
+If applicable to your Grant Agreement or Contract for Services, you have the flexibility to use your tailored learning funding in line with the ASF formula funded methodology (funding model 38), to meet local demand.
+This flexibility works one way, you cannot use your ASF formula funded allocation to fund additional tailored learning. - 43.
+The Combined Authority Grant Agreement and Contract for Services remain separate with different payment arrangements.
 If you hold both, you must use each fund for its original intended purpose, as defined in the Grant Agreement and/or Contract for Services, and cannot interchange the money between them.
 You cannot transfer funds between your Combined Authority ASF and any other funding streams you receive.